E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 FFTXlib is currently employed within Quantum Espresso package, a widely used suite of codes for electronic structure calculations and materials modeling in the nanoscale, based on planewave and pseudopotentials.
-FFTXlib is also interfaced with "CB Toy Code" module ( link to version in E-CAM library here) that solves the Kohn Sham equations in the basis of planewaves.
+FFTXlib is also interfaced with "miniPWPP" module that solves the Kohn Sham equations in the basis of planewaves and soon to be released as a part of E-CAM Electronic Structure Library.

 Background Information